ebokai/particle_game_of_life/README.md

-Asymmetrically interacting particles "AIP".
+Asymmetrically interacting particles (AIP)

-Also known as "Particle Life".
+Also known as "Particle Life"

 Latest version can be found in C++/v2.